Morten Kyng: Participatory design

 Some of Kyng's work focuses on the flaws and potential improvements of participatory design in today's healthcare information technology.
-His expertise reaches both the healthcare and business sectors of Denmark, specifically the community of Aarhaus.
+His expertise reaches both the healthcare and business sectors of Denmark, specifically the community of Aarhus.
 His work includes research on healthcare solutions using pervasive computing, the embedding and use of sensor technology in everyday life.
 In his research, he identified the challenges of participatory design intended for private homes, particularly for senior citizens with chronic dizziness, as opposed to participatory design intended for workplaces.
-The four challenges are designing the home, participation of ill and weak users in participatory design, conflicting interests of the user, and find a usable and sustainable solution.
+The four challenges are designing the home, participation of ill and weak users in participatory design, conflicting interests of the user, and finding a usable and sustainable solution.

 Emergency response systems

 He studied the challenges of designing interactive emergency response systems.
 One challenge is the dynamic environment of an emergency situation that makes it difficult for healthcare personnel to operate and collaborate while maintaining a clear situational overview.
 Another common challenge is the common use of face-to-face communication in onsite emergencies when different services cannot communicate with each other by radio.
 He proposes to mitigate these challenges by having each emergency response professional use a wireless device with which they can create a shared information space with data such as bio-sensor data, victim identification and aerial photos.
 This device should ideally be usable outdoors and at night, varying in size to suit both co-located and distributed users.